 Kids (and I mean anyone 24 and under, since the brain does not fully mature until that age) do not have the life experience, the wisdom or the perspective of decades for them to know that life is a long journey, full of ups and downs, twists and turns, and that single incident is not the end, and that they have to learn how to face tough times.

-Gay youth in particular have staggering suicide rates - they may be trapped in a home where they are rejected and/or a town where they are harassed, attacked and worse, they may feel there is no hope.
+Gay and trans youth in particular have staggering suicide rates - they may be trapped in a home where they are rejected and/or a town where they are harassed, attacked and worse, they may feel there is no hope.
 But they just have to stick it out until they can get out and move somewhere where they are welcomed and valued.
 One resource for young LGBTQ is a wonderful organization called It Gets Better, founded in 2010, to communicate to them that all is not lost and that there are plenty of communities and organizations where they will be given the love and respect they deserve.
 Their videos in particular are truly inspiring and the lessons they teach about having hope are marvelous for all young folk.

 When news of Robin's suicide emerged, the assumption was that he had been deeply depressed and couldn't face the future anymore.
 A hailstorm of criticism descended about how depression isn't a big deal, he was cowardly, etc etc. There is a huge difference between being depressed and having depression, but it is still seen as a character flaw.
 Depression is a diagnosable disease that is brain-based and has nothing to do with one's heart or spirit.

 It is heartbreaking to watch people who were so down and broken in life be labeled and humiliated in death.
 It is a terrifying and lonely place, that feeling of No Hope - I know, I've been there.
 Why can't we see people's suffering and have compassion?
 I also spent time in college getting my psych degree working on a crisis hotline on the overnight shift.
 I once spoke to two suicidal callers in one night 0 a night I will never forget, I assure you.